Edmund Hillary: 1953 Everest expedition

 They spent about 15 minutes at the summit.
 Hillary took a photo of Tenzing posing with his ice-axe, but there is no photo of Hillary; Tenzing's autobiography says that Hillary simply declined to have his picture taken.
 They also took photos looking down the mountain.

 Tenzing left chocolates at the summit as an offering, and Hillary left a cross given to him by John Hunt.
-Their descent was complicated by drifting snow which had covered their tracks.
+Their descent was complicated by drifting snow that had covered their tracks.
 The first person they met was Lowe; Hillary said, "Well, George, we knocked the bastard off."

 They returned to Kathmandu a few days later and learned that Hillary had already been appointed a Knight Commander of the Order of the British Empire and Hunt a Knight Bachelor.
 News reached Britain on the day of Queen Elizabeth II's coronation, and the press called it a coronation gift.